torvalds/linux/Documentation/driver-api/cxl/devices/device-types.rst

 one or more heads.

-A Multi-Logical Device (MLD) is a device which may present multiple devices to one or more devices.
+A Multi-Logical Device (MLD) is a device which may present multiple devices to one or more upstream devices.

 A Single-Headed Device exposes only a single physical connection.